Neigong

-There is both martial and non-martial neigong.
-Well-known examples of martial neigong are the various breathing and focus trainings taught in some traditional Taijiquan, Baguazhang, Xingyiquan and Liuhebafa schools.
-An example of non-martial neigong is the discipline known as Daoyin.

 Internal martial arts

 The martial art school of neigong emphasises training the coordination of the individual's body with the breath, known as "the harmonisation of the inner and outer energy (內外合一)", creating a basis for a particular school's method of utilising power and technique.

 Neigong exercises that are part of the neijia tradition involve cultivating physical stillness and or conscious (deliberate) movement, designed to produce relaxation or releasing of muscular tension combined with special breathing techniques such as the "tortoise" or "reverse" methods.
 The fundamental purpose of this process is to develop a high level of coordination, concentration and technical skill that is known in the martial arts world as neijin (內勁).
 The ultimate purpose of this practice is for the individual to become at one with heaven or the Dao (天人合一).
-As Zhuangzi stated, "Heaven, earth and I are born of one, and I am at one with all that exists (天地與我並生, 萬物與我唯一)".
+As Zhuang Zhou stated, "Heaven, earth and I are born of one, and I am at one with all that exists (天地與我並生, 萬物與我唯一)".

-Martial nei gung is about developing internal power.
+Martial neigong is about developing internal power.
 One way to possibly achieve this is to train particular exercises regularly where the breath is matched with movements of blood or to effect the movement of blood throughout the body.
 Through these exercises it can be possible to move the blood to a particular area during a particular movement to have a particular result.
-One of the benefits of martial nei gung exercises is the relaxation of blood vessels, nerves, muscles and sinews to help the body move more freely.
+One of the benefits of martial neigong exercises is the relaxation of blood vessels, nerves, muscles and sinews to help the body move more freely.
 With the body moving freely and an excess of blood moving to a particular area with little or no effort, the practitioner can possibly develop many benefits.
 These benefits may include: